JoshuaWise/vapr-input/README.md

 # vapr-input
-A vapr plugin for handling requests based on content-type
+A vapr plugin for handling requests based on content-type.